 Doctors prescribe opiates and opioids to treat chronic pain.
 When individuals get these drugs without a prescription, they’re abusing them for the high they create.
-The most popular opiates are heroin, morphine and codeine.
-Some man-made forms of opiates are oxycodone, hydrocodone and fentanyl.
+The most popular opiates individuals abuse include:

 Opiates create euphoria and intense relaxation, making them the perfect “escape” drugs.
 One of the most common signs of opiate use is “nodding off” while talking or doing other things.
 This nodding off is a sign of the opiate taking effect and numbing the person’s senses.

 Still, others use opiates as a form of self-medication, much as some people drink alcohol to self-medicate.
-They may not be aware they have a treatable mental condition like depression, anxiety, ADHD or PTSD.
-When they take heroin or other opiates these people often feel less troubled at first.
-Often, drug abuse has roots in mental illnesses quite often, and it is not unusual for individuals with a substance dependency to also have a mental health disorder.
+They may not be aware they have a treatable mental condition like depression, anxiety, ADHD, or PTSD.
+When they take heroin or other opiates, these people often feel less troubled.
+Drug abuse has roots in mental illnesses quite often, and it is not unusual for individuals with a substance dependency to also have a mental health disorder.

 Regardless of why people use opiates, there is generally one of two outcomes to their personal opiate abuse story.
-That is, they either enter addiction treatment or they become one of the thousands each year who die from an opiate overdose.
+That is, they either enter an opiate addiction treatment program, or they become one of the thousands each year who die from an opiate overdose.

 Heroin offers its users a much cheaper high than similar prescription painkillers.
 It’s also much more widely available on the street.
 As patients develop a tolerance to their prescription medication and grow tired of trying to find doctors that will write them new prescriptions, turning to heroin is almost a logical next step.
 Sadly, this step may be one of their last.

-The risk of overdosing on heroin or other opiates is extremely high.
-Over time, to get the same high, people must use more of the drugs.
+The risk of overdosing on heroin or other opiates is exceptionally high.
+Over time, to get the same high, a person must use more of the drug.
 Each higher dose is a gamble toward potential overdose, a condition that often leads to death.
-Talk to any frequent heroin user and you’ll likely hear stories of people they know who have died while trying to satisfy an opiate addiction.
+Talk to any frequent heroin user, and you’ll likely hear stories of people they know who have died while trying to satisfy an opiate addiction.

 A Way Out of Opiate Abuse and Addiction

 It’s possible to leave opiate addiction behind you.
 Many people seek help from addiction rehab programs each year and successfully enter lifelong recovery.
-You can achieve recovery too, through a treatment plan that meets the full spectrum of your needs.
-If you get help that heals you as a whole being rather than just treating the surface addiction, you can stand solidly in recovery.
+You can achieve recovery, too, through a treatment plan that meets the full spectrum of your needs.
+A comprehensive, personalized treatment plan may include clinical, evidence-based services as well as holistic therapies.
+These services may include:

-Through residential treatment or an intensive outpatient rehab program, all designed to give you the help you need to live a long and fulfilling life.
-San Antonio Recovery Center in San Antonio, Texas offers these individualized treatment programs to help you gain the sobriety you covet.
+You may also benefit from residential treatment or an intensive outpatient rehab program, all designed to give you the help you need to live a long and fulfilling life.
+San Antonio Recovery Center in San Antonio, Texas, offers these individualized treatment programs to help you gain the sobriety you covet.